In case you were wondering where the name "Ribbon Gang Co." comes from, here's a quick history lesson!

 MACQUARIE RIVER, BATHURST

-The gang wasn't able to exact revenge on the magistrate who sentenced Entwistle to the public flogging as he wasn't at home when they arrived at his property but they killed his overseer.
-This murder bolstered the group of troopers who sought to end the rebellion.
+The gang called on the home of the magistrate who sentenced Entwistle to the public flogging but he wasn't home however, they did kill his overseer.

 RIBBON GANG LANE, BATHURST